ixxbit/tf-gcp-policies/README.md

-A role (viewer, editor, owner) contains a set of permissions that allows you to perform specific actions on Google Cloud resources.
+A role (viewer, editor, owner) contains a set of permissions that allows us to perform specific actions on Google Cloud resources.

-To make permissions available to principals you grant roles to principals, including:
+To make permissions available to principals we grant roles to principals, including:

 - users